gabrielbattcock/regional_dishes/README.md

 # Regional Dishes 🗺️

-An interactive map for exploring traditional recipes from different regions of the world.
+An interactive map for exploring traditional recipes from different regions of the world - an expansion of some work my dad had done during COVID lockdown, trying to cook one dish from every region in the USA and UK, and for each country.
+Linked with my current work, I'm also trying to use clustering techniques to find connections between the dishes.

 Click a pin to discover a dish's history, ingredients and method.
 Switch to the Connections tab to see how dishes across countries cluster together by shared ingredients and cooking technique.

+I want the map ultimately be interactive, so anyone can add in forgotten regional dishes, especially from the UK.

 ## Tech Stack